andrei1k/python-project/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository

-2. Navigate to the project directory:
+2. Navigate to the project directory

-3. Create a virtual environment and activate it (optional but recommended):
+3. Create a virtual environment and activate it

 5. Install the project dependencies using `pip`: